Fr4nc3/cs-class-project/project-b/Readme.md

 # Brief History

 JavaScript(JS) is a compiled programming language known as the scripting languages for the web.
 JavaScript is a single-threaded language that supports object-oriented programming.
 It was initially developed by Netscape and standardized by ECMAScript.
 This scripting language was initially named Mocha, later LiveScript, and finally, JavaScript.
 In the beginning, all releases were called by a numeric value.
 However, after June 2015, ES6(6th version) name convention changed to ECMAScript 2015 (ES2015) to follow annual releases of the standard.
-The latest version released in June 2020, named ECMAScript 2020 (ES2020) or ES11.
+The latest version released in June 2020, named ECMAScript 2020 (ES2020) or ES11.<sup>1</sup>

 ![JavaScript Version List](https://miro.medium.com/max/373/1*wd1d5oHP9mJaj6sLS6F83w.jpeg)\
-_“An organization that creates standards for technologies.” - European Computer Manufacturers Association (ECMA)_
+_“An organization that creates standards for technologies.” - European Computer Manufacturers Association (ECMA)<sup>1</sup>_

 ## Version list and releases dates